yanex/jsii/packages/jsii-rosetta/README.md

 ## Compilability

-The sampiler can translate both code that completely compiles and typechecks, as well as code that doesn't.
+The translator can translate both code that completely compiles and typechecks, as well as code that doesn't.

 In case of non-compiling samples the translations will be based off of